 - 3. Therefore, God must exist.

 - 4. Since my idea of God includes his perfection, God is trustworthy.

 - 5. Therefore, I cannot be deceived about the existence of the external world because God would not allow me to be deceived.

 It is important to accept that, as Descartes constructs his argument, premise 1 does not depend on premise 3.
 The “Cartesian Circle” accusation is based on incorrectly flipping these two premises.
 The idea of God is a clear and distinct idea and thus God’s existence cannot be doubted, just like our own existence and every other clear and distinct idea cannot be doubted.

 Descartes is not saying that he cannot be mistaken about particular propositions such as “that tree looks safe to climb” because he knows his will can overreach and lead him to error.
-But because he knows he is a mind who can use the power of reason and because he knows God is not an evil deceiver, then knowledge from experience is possible.
-Thus, if he can reason correctly (his four rules of scientific method) then his mind is incapable of error because he can reason from clear and distinct ideas to truth.
+But because he knows he is a thinking thing who can use the power of reason and because he knows God is not an evil deceiver, then knowledge from experiencing an external world is possible.
+Thus, if he can reason correctly (his four rules for directing the mind) then his mind is incapable of error because he can reason from clear and distinct ideas to truth.
 We still must be on guard to not make mistakes in our sensory perceptions of the world, but we can rely on the knowledge that an external world does exist more or less as it appears to exist, and that means that science is possible.
 Establishing, in the 17th century, the validity of the nascent observational science was Descartes’ primary purpose.

 Descartes’s argument can be questioned on several of its premises, but it is not circular reasoning.